regmtait/regmtait.co.uk/_projects/this-ability.md

 This project came in two parts.
 The first was a very tight deadline to get the ready for launch.
 Phase two was a more considered design, with some great photography.

-It was a pleasure working with such nice clients, and for such a great cause.
+It was a pleasure working with such lovely clients, and for such a great organisation.